Fluctuationqt/GraphEditor/README.md

 # GraphEdiotr
- This unity project can build 3D directional graphs in the scene and applies a vertex coloring DFS/BFS
+ This unity project can build 3D directional graphs in the scene and apply a vertex coloring DFS/BFS for visualisation of the algorithms.
+ The Graphs can be stored and loaded in CSV format.